Michael Lindsay-Hogg: Career

+Lindsay-Hogg worked as producer's assistant for the film Dear Heart (1964).

-Lindsay-Hogg began his career in 1965, directing episodes of the British pop programme Ready Steady Go! featuring artists such as the Rolling Stones, the Yardbirds, and The Who.
+In 1965, he directed episodes of the British pop programme Ready Steady Go! featuring artists such as the Rolling Stones, the Yardbirds, and The Who.
 In addition to these he directed episodes of Blackmail, The Informer, A Man of Our Times, Half Hour Story, and The Company of Five, a series of television plays.
 He served as the series director of The Ronnie Barker Playhouse in 1968.
-In 1969, the episode Matakitas is Coming that he directed of the mystery/supernatural anthology series Journey to the Unknown was released as part of a TV movie.
+In 1969, the episode "Matakitas is Coming" that he directed of the mystery/supernatural anthology series Journey to the Unknown was released as part of a TV movie.

 Through his work on Ready Steady Go!, Lindsay-Hogg became acquainted with some of the top rock artists of the day, and was subsequently hired to direct promotional films for their songs.
 Some of his early promo film work includes films for the Beatles' "Paperback Writer", "Rain", "Hey Jude", and "Revolution" and the Rolling Stones' "2000 Light Years from Home", "Jumpin' Jack Flash", and "Child of the Moon".
 His work on these and other films led Camerimage to award him a retrospective "Music Video Pioneer" award in 2012.
 The Rolling Stones liked his work, and he was approached in 1968 to direct a full-length television special.
 Lindsay-Hogg conceived The Rolling Stones Rock and Roll Circus, featuring the Stones and other musicians playing in a circus atmosphere.
 The band was not completely satisfied with the result, and the film did not see release until 1996.

 Lindsay-Hogg was hired by the Beatles to direct a film.
 Originally conceived as a television special, Get Back was to feature footage of the Beatles recording a new album and rehearsing for a concert appearance.
 However, the film and album were shelved for a time following the Beatles' rooftop concert in January 1969.
 The Beatles returned to the project, and released the newly retitled Let It Be (1970) along with an album of the same name.
 Material originally captured for Lindsay-Hogg's 1970 documentary was used by Peter Jackson for the 2021 documentary series The Beatles: Get Back, which portrays more harmony than acrimony during those sessions.